The latest version of the openMSX manual can be found on the openMSX home page:

 CTRL+Win+V | Cmd+V (paste) | Type the text from the clipboard into the MSX |

-Note that Mac user must use META
+Note that Mac users must use GUI

-as a modifier for the Command (Apple logo) key.
-On PC's use META
+as a modifier for the Command

 for the Windows key.